On a mission to positively impact the lives of 1 billion youth

 Recognition of SCOLAR Network

-Read what SCO countries’ leadership say about SCOLAR.
+Read what SCO countries’ leadership say about SCOLAR

 SCOLAR Network was highlighted by the Ministers of Education of the SCO member states as an important youth-led initiative.
 They supported the idea of establishing similar youth organizations in other SCO countries to create a common platform for dialogue and exchanges among young specialists and students, as well as their engagement in the development of their respective countries and the region.